Mohammed Fairouz

-Mohammed Fairouz (born November 1, 1985) is an American composer.
+Mohammed Fairouz (born November 1, 1985) is an Emirati composer.

 He is one of the most frequently performed composers of his generation and has been described by Daniel J. Wakin of The New York Times as an "important new artistic voice".

 Fairouz began composing at an early age and studied at the New England Conservatory of Music and the Curtis Institute of Music.
 His teachers included Gunther Schuller, Halim El-Dabh, and John Heiss.

 Fairouz lives in New York City.

 Vocal music

 Fairouz says that he first set the poem "The True Knowledge" by Oscar Wilde to music at the age of 17 and has gone on to write hundreds of art songs and over a dozen song cycles.
 In Poets & Writers Magazine, he described himself as being obsessed with text.

 Three Fragments of Ibn Khafājah was commissioned by the Cygnus Ensemble and sets poetry by Arab Andalucian poet Ibn Khafaja.

 Musicians for Harmony commissioned the song cycle Furia for baritone Randall Scarlata together with the Imani Winds and the Borromeo String Quartet and sets Western texts about the Middle East.

 Jeder Mensch, was written for Kate Lindsey with texts set from the diaries of Alma Mahler.
 Lindsey is also the soloist in a 2014 recording of Fairouz's 2012 cycle, Audenesque (in memory of W. B. Yeats), with the LPR Ensemble conducted by Evan Rogister, released in 2015 on the Deutsche Grammophon label (catalog no. B0022417).
 The disc also features Fairouz's 2013 instrumental work, Sadat.

 Fairouz has also collaborated extensively with living poets.
 Bonsai Journal, on texts by Judson Evans, was released on Albany Records.

 Fairouz's theatrical song cycle, written with Wayne Koestenbaum, titled Pierrot was commissioned by the Da Capo Chamber Players.

 The Pierrot ensemble, Lunatics at Large commissioned the cycle Unwritten on texts by David Shapiro.

 Fairouz has also written an oratorio entitled Zabur, which was premiered by the Indianapolis Symphonic Choir and the Indianapolis Symphony Orchestra in April 2015.
 Staying true to his focus on text, the work sets a libretto by Najla Said and features text in both Arabic and English.
 Zabur is scored for a full orchestra, mixed choir, children's mixed choir, tenor soloist, and baritone soloist.